-Spring is officially here, and that means warmer weather, flowers in full bloom – and giving your home an annual scrub down for the new season.
-But before you pull out the mop and bucket, we’ve got the hacks you need to make the job a whole lot easier.
+We’ve shared lots of tips to help you clean your home, from the spots you might be missing, to how to wash bedding, and even getting whiter sheets.
+But before you pull out the mop and bucket, you’ll also want to learn the hacks you need to make the job a whole lot easier.
 Consider this the “lazy” guide to maximizing your cleaning routine – with minimal effort.

 Cleaning might not be your idea of fun (or even slightly enjoyable).
 But trust us when we say these hacks will make all the difference.
 Because cleaning is not about the amount of work you put into it.
 It’s all about scrubbing smarter – and employing methods that mean less time spent polishing – and more time actually enjoying your home.
 So grab a sponge and get ready to soak up all these (easy) cleaning solutions.

-Keep scrolling to see 12 of our best Spring cleaning solutions for every room in your house.
+Keep scrolling to see 12 of our best (and easiest) cleaning solutions for every room in your house.

 And be sure to check out our post #CleanTok: The Satisfying Videos That Show You How To Really Clean Your Home for even more great ideas.